-SC is solely responsible for TTing in Scotland, while the Cycling Time Trials (CTT) – not affiliated to British Cycling or the UCI –, is the national governing body for TTs in England and Wales.
-The CTT isn’t beholden to UCI regulations and when it comes to equipment, stipulates the following:
+Up until around 2011 Scottish Cycling was solely responsible for time trialling in Scotland, while Cycling Time Trials (CTT) – not affiliated to British Cycling or the UCI – was the national governing body for time trials in England and Wales.
+This was by agreement between the two governing bodies.

-(d) Machines fitted with triathlon handlebars and derivations thereof which have forearm supports, or Spinacci type handlebars without forearm supports, may be used provided that when the rider adopts a competitive position on these bars:-
+(d) Machines fitted with triathlon handlebars and derivations thereof which have forearm supports, or Spinacci type handlebars without forearm supports, may be used provided that when the rider adopts a competitive position on these bars:

 (i) The wrists are no lower than the elbows.

-(iii) The height from the ground to the forearm resting position is no less than 80% of the height of the saddle from the ground.
+(ii) The height from the ground to the forearm resting position is no less than 80% of the height of the saddle from the ground.

 (f) Disc wheels or spoked wheels fitted with covers may be used only on the rear of a machine.